Neeraj Madhav–Deepthi Wedding Reception: Mammootty, Kunchacko Boban & Others Attend The Big Event!

 Kunchacko Boban & Lal Jose

 Kunchacko Boban who has worked with Neeraj madhav in films like Madhuranaranga, Jamuna Pyaari attended the event.
-In this picture, you could see Kunchacko Boban and director Lal Jose .
+In this picture, you can see Kunchacko Boban and director Lal Jose.

 Aswin Kumar